spexzee/react-pdfhook/README.md

 A production-ready React hook for generating high-fidelity PDFs with advanced layout control and content targeting.

+Main Issue solved : if data doesn't fit in a remaining screen it will start from next page

 ## Features

 - **Precision PDF Generation**